 Teacher: Ray arrived at the doughnut shop early.
 He made fifty-six chocolate doughnuts and twenty-six sugar doughnuts.
 How could we quickly set this up so we could make a guess as to how many doughnuts Ray has ready to sell?

-Children: Could you tell that one more time and
+Children: Could you tell that one more time and maybe write the numbers down for us?
 (The story is retold and numbers are written.)
+9 portion cups